 - If an effective epidural anaesthetic is in place, it should be topped up for delivery with the patient upright to get best coverage of the perineal area.

 - Cutting in the midline produces an incision in a comparatively avascular area and cuts the aponeurosis of muscles rather than the bodies.
-However, it may extend backwards into the rectum to produce a 3rd-degree or 4th-degree tear, causing the most important injury that it was designed to prevent.
+However, it may extend backwards into the rectum to produce a third-degree or fourth-degree tear, causing the most important injury that it was designed to prevent.

-The Royal College of Obstetricians and Gynaecologists (RCOG) produced guidelines for the repair of the perineum following either episiotomy, tear or both.
+The RCOG produced guidelines for the repair of the perineum following either episiotomy, tear or both.

-- It estimates that 85% of women who have a vaginal delivery will have some degree of perineal trauma and that 60 to 70% will require suturing.
+- It estimates that 85% of women who have a vaginal delivery will have some degree of perineal trauma and that 60-70% will require suturing.

 - Many years ago perineal tears or cuts were not routinely repaired but left to heal spontaneously.